MHP cover

 Competitive analysis

 Based on competitive analysis and discussion with our client, we decided to implement a website with a search box at the top, filters based on business type and neighborhood, a carousel for a featured list, card layout for business list, and a business information page for each business.
-We also included a form for users to recommend a local minoritized business on the top-right corner of the website.
+We also included a form for users to recommend a local minority-owned business on the top-right corner of the website.

-One unique feature of our website is that we use a Scottish Terrier icon as a clickable popup that tells why CMU community should support local minoritized business.
+One unique feature of our website is that we use a Scottish Terrier icon as a clickable popup that tells why CMU community should support local minority-owned business.
 This can make our users (i.e., CMU community) feel more connected with the site, as the Scottish Terrier is the official mascot of CMU.

 CMU mascot